-Six Detectives and a Detective Sergeant, an Investigative Specialist, and a Property Specialist are assigned to the Detective Unit.
-The Detective Unit is responsible for criminal investigations, which includes a position with the Rogue Area Drug Enforcement (RADE) Team, an interagency drug enforcement team.
+Six Detectives, two Detective Sergeants, and a Property Specialist are assigned to the Detective Unit.
+The Detective Unit is responsible for criminal investigations, which includes a position with the Rogue Area Drug Enforcement (RADE) Team, an inter-agency drug enforcement team.

 Detectives are responsible for ongoing investigations that require specialized training, multiple witness and/or victim interviews, and interaction with multiple agencies.
 While all uniformed police officers conduct complete investigations as often as possible, many cases must be forwarded to detectives due to their complexity or severity.

 Cases that meet the following criteria, that involve extensive follow-up, that may involve people living outside the city limits, or that may require special training such as child abuse and homicides are investigated by detectives.
 Detectives typically carry 20 or more cases at any given time.

 Case Assignment Criteria

 The Detective Sergeant is responsible for reviewing all cases referred to the Detectives for assignment.
 Considerations for assignment include: